neuropsychology/Courses/README.md

 # Learn

-Here you will find Tutorials and Courses for Statistics, Programming, Neuroscience, Psychology and more
+Here you will find Tutorials and Courses for Statistics, Programming, Neuroscience, Psychology and more.

 |Status|![](https://img.shields.io/badge/status-open-brightgreen.svg)|
 |----------------|---|